John Wayne Gacy: 1977

 On January 20, 1977, Gacy lured 19-year-old John Szyc to his house on the pretext of buying his Plymouth Satellite.
 He later confessed to strangling Szyc in his spare bedroom, claiming Rossi was asleep in the house the following morning.
 Gacy later sold the car to Rossi for $300.

-Two months later, on March 15, a 20-year-old Michigan native named Jon Prestidge disappeared.
+Two months later, on March 15, 20-year-old Jon Prestidge disappeared.
 Prestidge was last seen leaving a Near North Side restaurant.
 He was buried in the crawl space above the body of Francis Alexander.
 Shortly before his disappearance, Prestidge had mentioned he had obtained work with a local contractor.
-Gacy murdered one additional unidentified youth and buried him in the crawl space in the spring or early summer of 1977; the exact time of this murder is unknown.
-On July 5, Gacy killed a 19-year-old from Crystal Lake, Matthew Bowman.
-Bowman's mother last saw him at a suburban train station; he had intended to travel to Harwood Heights for a scheduled court appointment regarding an unpaid parking ticket.
+Gacy murdered one additional unidentified youth and buried him in the crawl space in the spring or early summer of 1977.
+On July 5, Gacy killed 19-year-old Matthew Bowman.
+Bowman's mother last saw him at a suburban train station; he had intended to travel to Harwood Heights for a court appointment.

 The following month, Rossi was arrested for stealing gasoline while driving Szyc's car.
 The gas station attendant noted the license plate and police traced the car to Gacy's house.
 When questioned, Gacy told officers that Szyc had sold the car to him in February, saying he needed money to leave town.
 A check of the VIN confirmed the car had belonged to Szyc.
 The police did not pursue the matter further, although they did inform Szyc's mother that her son had sold his car.